Introduction

 The precise beginnings of Oxford University are shrouded in mystery, but records suggest that some form of instruction was taking place as early as the late 11th century.
 The first definite reference to Oxford as a place of learning dates to 1096, marking the university’s humble origins.
 However, a significant event occurred in 1167, which catalyzed Oxford’s rapid expansion: English students were forced to return from the University of Paris after a political conflict between England and France.
 As a result, many scholars migrated to Oxford, further developing the institution into a prominent academic hub.

-By the 13th century, Oxford University had established itself as one of Europe's leading centers of learning, attracting students from across the continent.
+By the 13th century, Oxford University had established itself as one of Europe’s leading learning centers, attracting students from across the continent.
 The institution was governed by colleges, established over the following centuries, and became a defining feature of Oxford’s unique educational structure.
-Its centuries-old history makes Oxford a living embodiment of academic tradition, with a continuous operation far exceeding that of many modern nations and historical empires.
+The collegiate system began with University College (1249), Balliol College (1263), and Merton College (1264), each founded by wealthy patrons who sought to support scholars and advance learning.
+This system created intimate learning communities within the larger university framework, a persistent structure.

 The Aztec Empire: A Rising Power Centuries Later